 Skip to Content

-This unit provides a current perspective of the values, threats to existence and conservation of Australian wildlife.
-The special characteristics of the Australian biota (plants, animals and other organisms) and the key threatening processes are discussed as well as its global and historical context.
-The role of biological research in informing conservation management is explored, and how conservation-based research is communicated and interpreted.
+This unit provides a current review of the values, threats to existence and conservation of Australian and New Zealand wildlife.
+The special features, global and historical context of the Austral biota (plants, animals and other organisms) are discussed.
+The key threatening processes occurring worldwide are explored, along with the unique conservation problems faced at a regional level.
 An emphasis is placed on case studies in conservation biology with critical analysis of conservation successes and failures.

 Credit Points: 4